Arvin-p1/Melbnb/README.md

 - **`Customer.java`** – Customer details used during booking.
 - **`Booking.java`** – Reservation details (customer, dates, guests, totals, property).
 - **`CostCalculations.java`** – Pricing/discount logic and printable breakdown also updates pricing fields of other classes.
-- **`CLI.java`** – Menu, input validation, and overall program flow cointains or calls all visual elements.
+- **`CLI.java`** – Menu, input validation, and overall program flow contains or calls all visual elements.
 - **`Main.java`** – Entry point to program.

 ## How to Run
-1. **Prerequisite:** Java 8+ installed in prefered IDE or code environment.
+1. **Prerequisite:** Java 8+ installed in preferred IDE or code environment.
 Place `Melbnb.csv` in the project’s working directory.
 2. **Open terminal in program directory path then Compile & run:**

    javac *.java